Over and Over Again

 "Over and Over Again" is a song by English singer Nathan Sykes.
 The song was written by Sykes, alongside Harmony Samuels, Carmen Reece and Major Johnson Finley, and was released in the United Kingdom on 18 October 2015 as the second single from his debut studio album Unfinished Business (2016).
 The song peaked at number eight on the UK Singles Chart.
-A remix featuring American singer Ariana Grande was also released as a single on 15 January 2016.
+A remix featuring American singer-songwriter Ariana Grande was also released as a single on 15 January 2016.

 Live performances

 Sykes performed the song live on The X Factor on 22 November 2015.
 He also performed a stripped-down version of the song on The Late Late Show with James Corden.
 He also sang a version of it at the 2016 Summertime Ball with Louisa Johnson.

 Music video

 A music video to accompany the release of "Over and Over Again" was first released onto YouTube on 28 October 2015.
 It starred newcomer actress Maemae Renfrow of the future Nickelodeon show Hunter Street as the love interest.